Kodály Ireland is delighted to announce that our annual Summer Course will be taking place online through Zoom over the weekend of 9th-11th July 2021.

 Led by renowned Hungarian and Irish tutors, the emphasis is on active, experience-based learning.
 In line with Kodály's teachings, singing is at the heart of the course.
 Class levels are graded and therefore all levels of musical experience (from basic to advanced) are welcome.

-Our solfége teaching staff - demonstrating a wealth of experience and innovation - includes Dr. László Nemes, Dr. Árpád Toth and Esther Hargittai.
+Our solfége teaching staff - demonstrating a wealth of experience and innovation - includes Dr. László Nemes, Dr. Árpád Toth, Esther Hargittai, Katalin Körtvési and Clare Dixon.

 For specialist workshops we are also very excited to welcome Dr. Róisín Blunnie (Ireland), Lucinda Geoghegan (Scotland), Lynsey Callaghan (Ireland), Géza Szilvay (Finland/Hungary), and Morgane Delafforest (France).